brodbeck-m/dolfinx_eqlb/README.md

 python3 demo_error_estimation.py
 ```

-Therein a manufactured solution is solved on rectangular domain discretised by a series of uniformly refined meshes.
+Therein, a manufactured solution is solved on a rectangular domain, discretised by a series of uniformly refined meshes.
 The actual error, contributions of the error estimate and convergence ratios are reported in a csv-file.

 This approach can now be transferred to other problems.

 ## Literature
 <a id="1">[1]</a> Prager, W. and Synge, J. L.: Approximations in elasticity based on the concept of function space (1947).